%204-23-2024_edited_edited.jpg)

 Hello Pals,

 My name is Cory, and I'm a tiny hummingbird.
 I love to write!
-I give my notes to Nana about The Pals' day-to-day adventures.
+I'm the reporter who gives my notes to Nana about The Pals' day-to-day adventures!

 If you happen to see me flying by, please wave.
 I'll try to show you some of my tricks by flying upside down, doing cartwheels, and tipping my wings.